insightfinder/InsightAgent/sar/README.md

 # sar
 This agent collects data from sar and sends it to Insightfinder.

+This package also includes a set of scripts to automate installing `sysstat`.
+Please see the `offline` folder for more information.
 ## Installing the Agent

 ### Short Version